aurora-is-near/doc.aurora.dev/docs/bridge/from-ethereum.md

 ---
-title: Transfers from Ethereum
+sidebar_label: 	From Ethereum
-sidebar_position: 4
+title: Bridge from Ethereum
 ---

 Transfers from the Ethereum network are similar to those between Aurora/NEAR yet a little more complex when it comes to moving ERC-20 tokens.